The Clark Parent & Child Network

 Whole Bear Care

 Families can access psychology services at their Children’s National primary care site thanks to our Whole Bear Care program.
-The Clark Parent & Child Network and donor support will grow it to eight sites by 2022.
+The Clark Parent & Child Network and donor support has grown it to six sites as of 2024.
 Providers of color make up 43 percent of staff — mirroring our push to support our diverse community.

 A mother and her baby sit on the floor and play with a wall-mounted activity puzzle.